reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 It will look like this on the web:
 Please see the :ref:`user_configuration_file`.

+Linking Using Reference Numbers

-Or to have the (table, figure etc) number used numref will also work.
+To have the (table, figure etc) number used instead of the title use 'numref'.
 Example::

  Please referr to section :numref:`user_configuration_file`.